Hyperbolicity and uniformity of varieties of log general type: Good models

 \subsection{Construction of good models}

-By Appendix \ref{sec:stacks} the moduli stack of stable pairs can be defined over $\Q$.
+By Appendix \ref{sec:stacks} the moduli stack of stable pairs can be defined as a Deligne-Mumford stack over $\Q$, with projective coarse moduli space.
 We now make a choice of models of such stacks as follows: choose a ring of integers $\fA$ of a number field $K_\fA$ and models of $\calM_\Gamma,\calU$ and $\calD$ over $\fA$ such that in the following diagram

 $\fU,\fD$ and $\fM$ are proper stacks over $\fA$ that are models for $\calU,\calD$ and $\calM_{\Gamma}$ over $\fA$.
 Note that the existence of the diagram follows from Section \ref{sec:stacks} and the definition of models.
 We can define models for stable pairs with respect to the choices of the models and of $\fA$ as follows: